Building a Bug-Out Bag: Complete 72-Hour Emergency Kit Guide

 How often should I update my bug-out bag?

 Review your bag every 6 months.
 Replace expired food and medications, check batteries, verify water purification supplies, and swap seasonal clothing.
-A spring and fall review cycle ensures the bag is always current.
+A spring and fall review cycle keeps the bag ready year-round.

 Should I include a paracord bracelet in my bug-out bag?